16 common mistakes that drive up construction costs and jeopardize building safety And tips to avoid them

 1- Ignoring the soil study and its impact on foundation safety

-One of the most serious mistakes made by some owners and contractors is neglecting the soil study, as foundation safety directly depends on the soil properties and bearing capacity.
+The neglect of soil study is one of the most serious mistakes that some owners and contractors make, as foundation safety is directly dependent on soil properties and bearing capacity.
 Relying on inaccurate estimates or ignoring geotechnical inspection leads to subsidence and cracks that threaten the long-term stability of the building.

 2- Inappropriate structural design for the nature of the project

-In some projects, standard structural designs are adopted without considering the nature of the use or the number of floors and future loads, which impairs the efficiency of the building and limits its lifespan.
+In some projects, standard structural designs are adopted without considering the nature of the use or the number of floors and future loads, which reduces the efficiency of the building and limits its life span.
 This error is particularly prominent in residential projects that are later converted to different uses without prior structural preparation.

 In some projects, standardized structural designs are adopted without taking into account the nature of the use or the number of floors and future loads.